Exercise 40: Modules, Classes, and Objects

 1 2 3

 The first line is the "instantiate" operation, and it's a lot like calling a function.
 However, Ruby coordinates a sequence of events for you behind the scenes.
-I'll go through these steps using the above code for MyStuff:
+I'll go through these steps using the preceding code for MyStuff:

 - Ruby looks for MyStuff and sees that it is a class you've defined.